codetalker7/adam-vs-adagrad/README.md

-# adam-vs-adagrad
+# adam_adagrad_nesterovSGD
-A comparison of Adam and AdaGrad optimizers in TensorFlow.
-Look at the two main notebooks for the results.
+A comparison between Adam and AdaGrad optimizers for classification in the MNIST and Fashion MNIST datasets.
+This was done in TensorFlow.